jackmkos/PARC_PFOA_NG-PBK/README.md

 - Active/Passive uptake from the intestinal lumen to the intestine (vascular and cellular).
 - Transfer to the liver extracellular space (vascular and interstitial space) via the portal plasma flow.
 - Active, OATP transporter driven and albumin facilitated, uptake to hepatocytes.
 - Active, BSEP mediated excretion to the intestinal lumen.
-[Physiologically, a fraction of billiary secretion is stored in the gallbladder and released after food consumption.
-For model simplification and as simulations are on the yearly scale, it was decided to assume direct excretion back to the intestinal lumen.]
+[1]Physiologically, a fraction of billiary secretion is stored in the gallbladder and released after food consumption.
+For model simplification and as simulations are on the yearly scale, it was decided to assume direct excretion back to the intestinal lumen.
+-
 ![PFOA_PBK_model](https://github.com/user-attachments/assets/8ca3f246-8781-4aba-b35e-36149908a123)